openedx/frontend-build/README.md

 (e.g., Algolia) that you\'d like to use during development but want to ensure these secrets are not checked into Git.

-You may create a [.env.private]{.title-ref} with any overrides of the environment settings configured in [.env.development]{.title-ref}.
+You may create a `.env.private` with any overrides of the environment settings configured in `.env.development`.

 **Note: .env.private should be added to your project\'s .gitignore so it does not get checked in.**